Max Holzmann

 Max Holzmann (31 March 1899 – 27 January 1994) was a Swiss cardiologist.

 Early life

-Max Holzmann was born on 31 March 1899 in Zurich, the son of physician Moritz Holzmann and Anna Helena Lerch.
+Max Holzmann was born on 31 March 1899 in Zürich, the son of physician Moritz Holzmann and Anna Helena Lerch.
 Holzmann took a degree in medicine in Zurich and Lausanne, and in 1923 graduated with a doctor of medicine degree.
-Holzmann worked as a doctor in Vienna, Paris and at the University Hospital in Zurich.
+Holzmann worked as a doctor in Vienna, Paris and at the University Hospital in Zürich.

 Holzmann taught from 1959 to 1969 as a lecturer and honorary professor at the University of Zurich.
 He also acted in 1948 as co-founder of the Swiss Society of Cardiology, of which he was president from 1952 to 1955.

-Later life

-He died on 27 January 1994 in Zurich, two months before his 95th birthday.

 Personal life

-In 1931, Holzmann married Elisa, daughter of Emil Rüegg, in Zurich.
+In 1931, Holzmann married Elisa, daughter of Emil Rüegg, in Zürich.
+He died on 27 January 1994 in Zürich, aged 94.

 Publications

 Holzmann published over a hundred papers on radiology and electrocardiography.